Separability Lindblad equation for dynamical open-system entanglement

 To focus on quantum-correlated dissipation, we consider a process with $H=0$ in which the initially doubly excited two-qubit state $|11\rangle$ decays into the ground state $|00\rangle$, and the process is mediated by decay channels with metastable levels in the form of Bell states $|\Phi_\pm\rangle=\tfrac{1}{\sqrt{2}}(|01\rangle\pm|10\rangle)$; see Fig. \ref{fig:exampleLoss} (a).
 The corresponding Lindblad operators are

 The transition rates $\gamma_{11\to\Phi_+}>\gamma_{11\to\Phi_-}$ are chosen so that most states decay into the entangled state $|\Phi_+\rangle$.
 In addition, $\gamma_{\Phi_+\to00}<\gamma_{\Phi_-\to00}$, rapidly depleting the few states in $|\Phi_-\rangle$.
-Such situations are relevant to quantum-state engineering by dissipation \cite{VWC09} and can be realized, for instance, in optical cavities \cite{KRS11} and using trapped ions \cite{CEZ22}.
+Such situations are relevant to quantum-state engineering by dissipation \cite{VWC09} and more specifically, the four-level system in Fig. \ref{fig:exampleLoss} (a) can be realized in optical cavities \cite{KRS11}, plasmonic waveguides \cite{TCM11}, and using trapped ions \cite{CEZ22}.
+Beyond specific implementations, interactions of subsystems with a common heat bath \cite{B02(a)} can be used to harness environment induced entanglement \cite{BFP03,AMD10,VS10}.
 The separability Lindblad equation opens up an elegant route to study how successful the state engineering was in building up entanglement.

 To compare the restricted evolution \eqref{eq:SepLin} and the full evolution \eqref{eq:Lindblad}, we solve the respective Lindblad equations numerically via a Monte Carlo wave-function approach \cite{DZR92,MCD93,PK98}, using the Lindblad operators in Eq. \eqref{eq:exampleGenerators} and the partially reduced Lindblad operators $(L^m)_A,(L^m)_B$, respectively.
 The results are shown in Fig. \ref{fig:exampleLoss}.
 In panel (b), we witness entanglement building up over the evolution while the state remains separable in the restricted evolution; see also, e.g., Ref. \cite{BFP03}.
 To quantify the amount of entanglement, we utilize the negativity of the partially transposed state \cite{VW02}, i.e., the magnitude of its smallest negative eigenvalue.
 In both scenarios, there is a decay into the separable ground state $\ket{00}$, even though at different rates; see panel (c).
 The initial growth of entanglement coincides with the initially higher probability of the state $|\Phi_+\rangle$ being occupied; see graph (d).
 Moreover, the initial population and eventual depopulation are steeper for the entangling evolution than for its (restricted) separable counterpart.
 One can attribute this to a higher efficiency and speed of the process when not restricted to separable states \cite{YS22}.